asbyth/LabyMod-Alternatives/README.md

 - WorldEditCUI - [Mumfrey WorldEditCUI](https://www.curseforge.com/minecraft/mc-mods/worldeditcui/files/2352911)
 - VoiceChat - None

 # This list is a work in progress.
 Mods are subject to change.
-Please let me know if there's anything missing.
+Please make a PR if there's anything missing.